The Story Of The Peel

 Protect The Peel

-The Peel is a watershed in the Yukon is one the most expansive wild places in the world.
+The Peel is a watershed in the Yukon and one the most expansive wild places in the world.

 The Peel Watershed is a land of wild rivers and breathtaking mountains.
-The watershed straddles nearly 70,000 square kilometers of the northeastern Yukon, encompassing the territories of the First Nation of Na-cho Nyåk Dun, the Tr’ondëk Hwëch’in and Vuntut Gwitchin and the Teetl'it Gwich’in.
+The watershed straddles nearly 70,000 square kilometers of the northeastern Yukon, encompassing the territories of the First Nation of Na-Cho Nyäk Dun, the Tr’ondëk Hwëch’in, the Vuntut Gwitchin, and the Teetl'it Gwich’in.

 Throughout the campaign, CPAWS Yukon and the Yukon Conservation Society used a website to keep Yukoners informed through the many years of consultations, as well as on every twist and turn of the three court cases.
 The site is now an archive of the campaign.
 It is up to date only as far as August 22nd, 2019, when the Peel Watershed Land Use Plan was officially signed into being.
 For updates on developments since, please follow CPAWS Yukon and the Yukon Conservation Society.